tudelft3d/City4CFD/README.md

 **Output** is in the following formats: OBJ, STL, and CityJSON.
 The ID of each polygon is preserved, and there is a 1-to-1 mapping between the input and the output.

 ## Installation
-You can directly compile City4CFD on your system using cmake, run it through a Docker container, or install using Homebrew in case of macOS.
+You can directly compile City4CFD on your system using cmake, run it through a Docker container, or install using Homebrew in the case of macOS.

 ### Build from source
 The following libraries are required to build the project: